How to: create a living room to love

 1: The power of a coat of paint

-Add the right colour, and a room is created that wasn’t there before.
+Add the right color, and a room is created that wasn’t there before.
 Simple yet so powerful.
-But which colour to go with?
+But which color to go with?
 A good idea is to think of the feeling you want for your room.
 More to consider: Which of your existing furniture can you use?
 How does daylight enter (and move over time) in the room?
-Let these factors guide your colour choice.
-This couple wanted a cosy, earthy feeling.
-Paired with furniture and accessories in dark tones and natural fibres, their choice was this warm, brown shade (painted in a rich, suede finish).
+Let these factors guide your color choice.
+This couple wanted a cozy, earthy feeling.
+Paired with furniture and accessories in dark tones and natural fibers, their choice was this warm, brown shade (painted in a rich, suede finish).

 2: Guide the light (and your steps)

 How does daylight enter (and move over time) in the room?
 Which of your existing furniture can you use?
-Let these factors guide your colour choice.”
+Let these factors guide your color choice.”

 3: The backbone of any living room